kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-03-11-facebook-earnings-report.md

 Facebook is making money in one core business and it's advertising which makes 99% of its revenue.
 Facebook generated  $55.8bn (+37%) of annual revenues in 2018, and only "tiny" amount of $0.8bn (1% of total revenue) is not coming from advertising and mostly consist from net fee coming from Facebook Payments and also revenue from consumer hardware like  Oculus or Portal.

-Revenue grew by 37% compared to last year which is good news, but the company's revenue is just one piece of Facebook's net income.
-Below is a summary of Facebook's P&L that shows that even net income growth was strong (+39%) and Facebook made $22.1bn of annual net income in 2018.
-If you look at the table below, you will quickly realize that although bottom line result is great, not everything looks so rosy, because the one-off decrease in taxes is hiding quite a massive growth in expenses.

 ### Summarize Income Statement for Facebook, Inc.

 | 								| 2016 	| 2017	| 2018 	| 2018 % Growth|
 |-------------------------------|------:|------:|------:|------:|
 |Revenue						| 27.6  | 40.7	| 55.8	| +37%	|